chef/chef-web-docs/chef_master/source/nodes.rst

 ..
 This section is just tossed in here to keep track of it.
 Probably needs a super-heavy edit.
 And much of it probably lives elsewhere.

-There are several ways to manage nodes directly, including by using knife, Chef Automate, or by using command-line tools that are specific to chef-client.
+There are several ways to manage nodes directly: via knife, Chef Automate, or by using command-line tools that are specific to chef-client.

 * knife can be used to create, edit, view, list, tag, and delete nodes.
 * knife plug-ins can be used to create, edit, and manage nodes that are located on cloud providers.